stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 The current shader parser was made for the specific use case of mixin abstract trees.
 Modifying the code would be a huge endeavor as I would have to dive into what's existing and try my best to understand what i can change without breaking anything, worse than that, the parser was written with [Irony](https://github.com/IronyProject/Irony), a very good C# library to help anyone parse things in an LALR fashion, but with a lacking documentation and, in my personal opinion, has an "easy to write, hard to read" kind of API.

 [CppNet](https://github.com/xtravar/CppNet) is another library that Stride uses to preprocess SDSL code.
 It works like a C/C++ preprocessor, depending values given to the compiler, it will enable or disable some parts of the code.
-It's quite useful when you need target specific code, but it defeats the purpose of having a whole mixin system and SPIR-V.
+It's quite useful when you need target specific code, but it defeats the purpose of having a whole mixin system and would invalidate already compiled SPIR-V mixins.

 While it might be smarter and easier to continue using those libraries and just patch our new shiny SPIR-V assembler, rewriting the front-end seems like a necessary step if we want to embrace the newer .NET APIs for better performance.
 We just need to know how much performance we could squeeze from it... 🤔